OpenSoftware-World/OpenSoftware-World.github.io/README.md

 - ✅ The source code of this project is open for review and use.
 - ✅ You are allowed to copy, modify, and share the code.
-- ⚠️ However, **proper attribution to the original project (LinuxUsersLinuxMint)** is required when using any part of this code.
+- ⚠️ However, **proper attribution to the original project (OpenSoftware-World)** is required when using any part of this code.

 > We respect open-source ethics and kindly ask everyone to mention the source while reusing or distributing the code.